techycs18/human-recognition-whatsapp-notification/README.md

 #### Procedure
 ###### 3 steps
 - Step-1, Use OpenCV face detector model to detect face from each input image and use OpenCV embedder model to extract the 128-d face embeddings for each image
-- Step-2, We pass these 128-d embeddings of each iamge through Linear SVM classifier to train it and use to recognizer in third step
+- Step-2, We pass these 128-d embeddings of each iamge through Linear SVM classifier to train it and use it as a recognizer model in step-3
-- Step-3, If motion is detected in the videostrame, we take the frame detect face, extract 128-d embeddings and then pass this embeddings through our recognizer from step TWO.
-Based on the recognizer predictions we recognise whose face was it.
-If it was anyone from whom the model was trained on it saves the frames and sends a whatsapp notification to a verified number and if its unknwon we just ignore it.
+- Step-3, If motion is detected in the videostrame, we take the frame detect face, extract 128-d embeddings and then pass this embeddings through our recognizer model.
+Based on the recognizer predictions we recognise whose face it was.
+If recognise anyone from our dataset it saves the frames and sends a whatsapp notification to a verified number and if unknwon face is detected we just ignore it.

 #### Setup :
 - Collect atleast 45 photos of a each person of whom the recognition are to be performed.
 Inside `my_dataset` directory create folders with name of the each individual and place thier images(atleast 45 each) inside them